 Identify questions they may still have

-All of this data can help you make immediate adjustments to your instruction in the moment.
+All of this data can help you make adjustments to your instruction in the moment.
 It also helps you tailor your future instruction, which might include switching up your groups the next day.

 Flexible groups come in all types and sizes.
 They can: